Ian Paddick, Chief Physicist

 He is a regular speaker and moderator at Radiosurgery conferences, teaching on training courses and helping start up new Gamma Knife centres worldwide.

 His publications in Radiosurgery have established him as an authority in Radiosurgery dose planning.
-In 2003, Ian became a freelance physicist, providing physics services to Gamma Knife centres in the UK and USA, as well as the manufacturers of the Gamma Knife; Elekta Instruments.
+In 2003, Ian became a freelance physicist, providing physics services to Gamma Knife centres, as well as the manufacturers of the Gamma Knife; Elekta Instruments.
 In 2009 he published “Radiosurgery Treatment Planning”, the first book covering practical techniques of dose planning.

 Chris Bragg, Senior Physicist